 USD ROTC Recent History

 Since compulsory enrollment in ROTC was removed in the late 1960s, a strong core group of volunteers on the USD campus have consistently stepped up to take on the challenges of becoming a commissioned Officer in the Army.
 The Army ROTC program at the Prairie Fire Battalion has been a steady presence in Vermillion and at our partnership schools.
-Students from USD, Mount Marty College, Wayne State College, Morningside College, and Briar Cliff University, have participated in ROTC through the Prairie Fire Battalion.
+Students from USD, Mount Marty College and Briar Cliff University, have participated in ROTC through the Prairie Fire Battalion.
 While the size of our program is smaller than the compulsory enrollment period, the dedication and devotion of today’s volunteers matches the spirit of the Cadets from the earlier days.
 The Prairie Fire Battalion is located at the Burr House on USD’s campus with Physical Training conducted at the Dakota dome and field training events scheduled throughout the local area, at military posts, and state parks.

 Students at the following schools can participate in ROTC